kamilburda/genderbench/README.md

 >> }
 ```

 Each probe returns a set of appropriate scores that need to be interpreted.
-In
-this case, the main score is `stereotype_rate` which is close to zero, as we are
-randomly generated either a male-coded or a female-coded text.

 ### Harnesses